 In this article, we have gathered some of the best Korean movies on Netflix in UK.
 This is the perfect watchlist for your free time, and it’s bound to make you explore more movies.
 Believe me, most Korean movie stories are made to blow away your mind, and you might end up feeling a sense of connection with all the characters in the film.

 So, pick a movie and start watching.
-Also, do check some of the top movies on Netflix UK in 2021 because these are definitely worthy of your time.
+Also, do check some of the top movies on Netflix UK because these are definitely worthy of your time.

 Director: Choi Dong-hoon

 Cast: Jun Ji-Hyun, Lee Jung-jae, Cho Jin-woong, Ha Jung-woo, Oh Dal-su

 This Korean espionage action movie is a perfect, thrilling, suspenseful choice for all those sitting bored right now.
 The film moves around an assassination plot that intends to bring out a Japanese group.
 Japanese forces have undertaken Korea, and now Yem Sek-Jin, a standing fighter, has carried out the plan to assassinate the Japanese commander.
 But before they succeed, they are deceived by their own group member.
 The opponents are also chasing them down, causing them to face bigger trouble.
 This epic movie is going to make you love it!
 The stunts, the efforts, the gunshots, everything has an excellent projection.

 Cast: Kang Ha‑neul, Kim Mu‑yeol, Na Young‑hee, Moon Sung-geun